Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Clear cell carcinoma, also known as clear cell adenocarcinoma, is a very rare malignant epithelial neoplasm composed of a monomorphous population of cells that have optically clear cytoplasm with standard hematoxylin and eosin stains and lack features of other specific neoplasms.
 Because of inconsistencies in the methods of reporting salivary gland neoplasms, meaningful incidence rates for this tumor are difficult to derive from the literature.[

 In most patients, swelling is the only symptom.
 Clear cell adenocarcinoma is a low-grade neoplasm.
-As of 1996, the AFIP reported that no patient is known to have died as a result of this tumor.[
+As of 1996, the AFIP reported that no patient had died of this tumor.[

 Cystadenocarcinoma

-Cystadenocarcinoma, also known as malignant papillary cystadenoma, mucus-producing adenopapillary, or nonepidermoid, carcinoma; low-grade papillary adenocarcinoma of the palate; and papillary adenocarcinoma, is a rare malignant epithelial tumor characterized histologically by prominent cystic and, frequently, papillary growth but lacking features that characterize cystic variants of several more common salivary gland neoplasms.
+Cystadenocarcinoma is a rare malignant epithelial tumor characterized histologically by prominent cystic and, frequently, papillary growth but lacking features that characterize cystic variants of several more common salivary gland neoplasms.
+It is also known as malignant papillary cystadenoma, mucus-producing adenopapillary, or nonepidermoid, carcinoma; low-grade papillary adenocarcinoma of the palate; or papillary adenocarcinoma.
 Cystadenocarcinoma is the malignant counterpart of cystadenoma.[

-In a review that included 57 patients, the AFIP found that men and women are affected equally; the average patient age was approximately 59 years; and approximately 65% of the tumors occurred in the major salivary glands, and primarily in the parotid.[
+In a review that included 57 patients, the AFIP found that men and women are affected equally.
+The average patient age was approximately 59 years.
+Approximately 65% of the tumors occurred in the major salivary glands, primarily in the parotid.[

 Sebaceous adenocarcinoma